 The District is authorized to incur \$3.7 billion of bonded indebtedness and other debt in the aggregate.
 Such bonded indebtedness and other debt includes the Bonds that are payable from the Development Special Taxes as well as bonded indebtedness and other debt payable from other special taxes levied under the Rate and Method.
-The 2021B Bonds and the 2021C Bonds will be the second and third series of bonds issued for the District and the second and third series of Bonds issued under the Fiscal Agent Agreement.
-The City may issue additional bonds payable on a parity with the 2021A Bonds and the 2021B/C Bonds under the Fiscal Agent Agreement ("Parity Bonds") pursuant to a Supplemental Agreement entered into by the City and the Fiscal Agent.
-See " - Future Indebtedness" below.
+The 2021A Bonds will be the first series of bonds issued for the District and the first series of Bonds issued under the Fiscal Agent Agreement.
+The City may issue additional bonds issued and payable on a parity with the 2021A Bonds under the Fiscal Agent Agreement ("Parity Bonds") in addition to the 2021A Bonds under a Supplemental Agreement entered into by the City and the Fiscal Agent.
+The City expects Parity Bonds will be authorized and issued later in 2021.
+See " - Expected Future Indebtedness" below.

-Any such Parity Bonds shall be secured by a lien on the Revenues and certain funds pledged for the payment of the Bonds under the Fiscal Agent Agreement on a parity with all other Bonds Outstanding under the Fiscal Agent Agreement.
+Any such Parity Bonds shall be secured by a lien on the Revenues and funds pledged for the payment of the Bonds under the Fiscal Agent Agreement on a parity with all other Bonds Outstanding under the Fiscal Agent Agreement.
 The City may issue such Parity Bonds subject to the following specific conditions precedent:

-- (A) Compliance.
-Following issuance of the Parity Bonds, the City shall be in compliance with all covenants set forth in the Fiscal Agent Agreement and all Supplemental Agreements, and issuance of the Parity Bonds shall not cause the City to exceed the District's \$3.7 billion limitation on debt. - (B) Same Payment Dates.
+(A) Compliance.
+Following issuance of the Parity Bonds, the City shall be in compliance with all covenants set forth in the Fiscal Agent Agreement and all Supplemental Agreements, and issuance of the Parity Bonds shall not cause the City to exceed the District's \$3.7 billion limitation on debt.

+(B) Same Payment Dates.
 The Supplemental Agreement providing for the issuance of such Parity Bonds shall provide that interest thereon shall be payable on Interest Payment Dates, and principal thereof shall be payable on September 1 (provided that there shall be no requirement that any Parity Bonds pay interest on a current basis).

-- (C) Reserve Funds.
-The Supplemental Agreement providing for issuance of the Parity Bonds shall provide for: - (i) a deposit to the 2021A Reserve Fund in an amount necessary such that the amount deposited therein shall equal the 2021A Reserve Requirement following issuance of the Parity Bonds; - (ii) a deposit to a reserve account for the Parity Bonds (and such other series of Parity Bonds identified by the City) in an amount defined in such Supplemental Agreement, as long as such Supplemental Agreement expressly declares that the Owners of such Parity Bonds will have no interest in or claim to the 2021A Reserve Fund and that the Owners of the Bonds covered by the 2021A Reserve Fund will have no interest in or claim to such other reserve account; or - (iii) no deposit to either the 2021A Reserve Fund or another reserve account as long as such Supplemental Agreement expressly declares that the Owners of such Parity Bonds will have no interest in or claim to the 2021A Reserve Fund or any other reserve account.
+(C) Reserve Funds.
+The Supplemental Agreement providing for issuance of the Parity Bonds shall provide for:

+(i) a deposit to the 2021A Reserve Fund in an amount necessary such that the amount deposited therein shall equal the 2021A Reserve Requirement following issuance of the Parity Bonds;

+(ii) a deposit to a reserve account for the Parity Bonds (and such other series of Parity Bonds identified by the City) in an amount defined in such Supplemental Agreement, as long as such Supplemental Agreement expressly declares that the Owners of such Parity Bonds will have no interest in or claim to the 2021A Reserve Fund and that the Owners of the Bonds covered by the 2021A Reserve Fund will have no interest in or claim to such other reserve account; or

+(iii) no deposit to either the 2021A Reserve Fund or another reserve account as long as such Supplemental Agreement expressly declares that the Owners of such Parity Bonds will have no interest in or claim to the 2021A Reserve Fund or any other reserve account.